solo-fsw/opensesame-sample-tasks/pygaze/README.md

 # PyGaze
 PyGaze is a Python library that is used for eye tracking.
 PyGaze is easily used within OpenSesame and comes preinstalled in the Windows version of OpenSesame.
+PyGaze_Tobii_sample_task.osexp is an example of how to use PyGaze.
+It includes the code necessary to for Tobii.

 ## Logging Variables
 There are several options when it comes to logging variables in the eye tracker data file with PyGaze.
 Below, some options and recommendations are given.